mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 `ArtifactReboot` state caused the system to reboot.
 To make sure this doesn't cause problems, one of the following conditions should always be true:

-* There is only payload in the artifact
+* There is only one payload in the artifact
-* All payloads just require a simple system reboot, with no reboots of peripheral devices
+* All payloads require a simple system reboot, with no reboots of peripheral devices
 * All payloads reboot only peripheral devices, not the host system
 * If there is a mix, all payloads that want to reboot the host system respond